carbon-language/carbon-lang/docs/project/faq.md

     -   For comparison, template instantiations are a major factor for C++ compilation latency.

-Although Carbon will prefer generics over templates, templates are needed for migration of C++ code.
+Although Carbon will prefer generics over templates, templates are provided for migration of C++ code.

 References: